-AP Statistics 1999 Free-Response Questions
+AP[®] Statistics 2002 Free-Response Questions Form B

-The materials included in these files are intended for non-commercial use by AP teachers for course and exam preparation; permission for any other use must be sought from the Advanced Placement Program.
+The materials included in these files are intended for use by AP teachers for course and exam preparation in the classroom; permission for any other use must be sought from the Advanced Placement Program[®].
 Teachers may reproduce them, in whole or in part, in limited quantities, for face-to-face teaching purposes but may not mass distribute the materials, electronically or otherwise.
 These materials and any copies made of them may not be resold, and the copyright notices must be retained as they appear here.
 This permission does not apply to any third-party copyrights contained herein.

-These materials were produced by Educational Testing Service (ETS), which develops and administers the examinations of the Advanced Placement Program for the College Board.
+These materials were produced by Educational Testing Service[®] (ETS[®]), which develops and administers the examinations of the Advanced Placement Program for the College Board.
 The College Board and Educational Testing Service (ETS) are dedicated to the principle of equal opportunity, and their programs, services, and employment policies are guided by that principle.

 The College Board is a national nonprofit membership association dedicated to preparing, inspiring, and connecting students to college and opportunity.
-Founded in 1900, the association is composed of more than 3,900 schools, colleges, universities, and other educational organizations.
+Founded in 1900, the association is composed of more than 4,200 schools, colleges, universities, and other educational organizations.
 Each year, the College Board serves over three million students and their parents, 22,000 high schools, and 3,500 colleges, through major programs and services in college admission, guidance, assessment, financial aid, enrollment, and teaching and learning.
-Among its best-known programs are the SAT®, the PSAT/NMSQTTM, the Advanced Placement Program® (AP®), and Pacesetter®.
-The College Board is committed to the principles of equity and excellence, and that committeent is embodied in all of its programs, services, activities, and concerns.
+Among its best-known programs are the SAT[®], the PSAT/NMSQT[®], and the Advanced Placement Program[®] (AP[®]).
+The College Board is committed to the principles of equity and excellence, and that commitment is embodied in all of its programs, services, activities, and concerns.

-Copyright © 2001 by College Entrance Examination Board.
+Copyright © 2002 by College Entrance Examination Board.
 All rights reserved.
-College Board, Advanced Placement Program, AP, and the acorn logo are registered trademarks of the College Entrance Examination Board.
+College Board, Advanced Placement Program, AP, SAT, and the acorn logo are registered trademarks of the College Entrance Examination Board.
+APIEL is a trademark owned by the College Entrance Examination Board.
+PSAT/NMSQT is a registered trademark jointly owned by the College Entrance Examination Board and the National Merit Scholarship Corporation.
+Educational Testing Service and ETS are registered trademarks of Educational Testing Service.